-The 1099-NEC is a simplified way of reporting independent contractor wages.
-You can view the sample form here.
-However, you cannot download the document directly from the IRS website.
-Instead, the form must be ordered or filed online via the FIRE system.
+The 1099-NEC form provides a simplified way to report independent contractor wages.
+While you can view a sample 1099-NEC on the IRS website, you can’t download the document.
+Instead, you must order the form or file it online via the Filing Information Returns Electronically (FIRE) system.

 Who gets a 1099-NEC form?

-Self-employed individuals who supply services to a business that exceeded $600 may receive a 1099-NEC from the company that they provided services for.
-In addition, freelancers and contractors may receive a 1099-NEC, as they are not W-2 employees of the business.
+Self-employed individuals who supply services to a business that exceed $600 of nonemployee compensation may receive a 1099-NEC from the company for which they provided services.
+In addition, individuals, sole proprietors, partnerships and LLCs may receive a 1099-NEC, as they are not W-2 employees of the business.

 What is reported on a 1099-NEC?

 A 1099-NEC covers several types of income.
-The information you will fill out on this form includes:
+The information you fill out on this form includes:

 - Prizes and awards (nonemployee-provided services)